 Summer’s around the corner and we know how much everyone is looking forward to it.
 Especially because summers in the Netherlands are getting warmer with repeated heat waves sweeping the country.

-We’ve made a list of all the places you can go to whether you need a respite from the heat, just a weekend getaway, awakening the history nerd in you (seriously, wait for it), or if you want to work on your fitness!
-This list has it all!
+To save you from a certain heat stroke, we’ve made a list of all the places you can go to whether you’re looking for a weekend getaway, an awakening of your inner history nerd (seriously, wait for it), or if you just want to work on your fitness. 🏊♂️

 Let’s dive into it, shall we?